deveel/deveel.oauth.client/README.md

 ### Microsoft Rest Service Credentials

-The library provides an implementation of the _Microsoft Rest Client Runtime_ `[ServiceClientCredentials](https://docs.microsoft.com/en-us/dotnet/api/microsoft.rest.serviceclientcredentials?view=azure-dotnet)` class, ready to be used in clients generated through the _[AuthoRest](https://github.com/azure/autorest)_ clients
+The library provides an implementation of the _Microsoft Rest Client Runtime_ `ServiceClientCredentials` ([see this](https://docs.microsoft.com/en-us/dotnet/api/microsoft.rest.serviceclientcredentials?view=azure-dotnet)) class, ready to be used in clients generated through the _[AuthoRest](https://github.com/azure/autorest)_ clients

+# Contribute

+_Do you feel something is missing and you want to improve this effort?_

+Feel free to open a Pull Request and I will review it and eventually approve it :)

+# Contact

+For further information and contact requests, feel free to drop me a message at _antonello at deveel dot com_